stuvie/SDEChallenge/README.md

 The test duration includes both the time to insert elements into the list, as well as calculate the moving average.
 We insert 9 million elements, and calculate the moving average over the most recent 6 million.

 If we only consider the time to calculate the moving average, and ignore the time to insert elements, then both implementations are almost the same, taking about 590 ms on the same hardware.
+This tells us the main contributor to the LinkedList implementation being slower is inserts, which is likely due to the memory allocation that needs to happen in creating each node.

-On the assumption that we might request the moving average a large number of times without doing inserts into the list, a trivial performance enhancement was implemented to cache the most recent result.
+On the assumption that we might request the moving average a large number of times without doing inserts into the list, a trivial performance enhancement to `getMovingAverage()` was implemented to cache the most recent result.
+We clear that cached result anytime a new element is added to the ArrayList.

 ### Future Enhancements